devops84/spring2020/README.md

 # spring2020
-Repo for Spring 2020 DevOps class
+Repo for Spring 2020 DevOps